Search

 ext::auth::SMTPConfig::validate_certs := false;

-We currently support four different OAuth providers (with a few more coming soon):
+We currently support six different OAuth providers:

 The instructions for creating an app for each provider can be found on each provider’s developer documentation website, which is linked above.
 The important things you’ll need to find and make note of for your configuration are the client ID and secret.